microsoft/winget-cli/README.md

 ## Administrator Considerations

-Installer behavior can be different depending on whether you are running **winget** with administrator privileges.
+Installer behavior can be different depending on whether you are running **Winget** with administrator privileges.

 * When running **winget** without administrator privileges, some applications may [require elevation](https://docs.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works) to install.
 When the installer runs, Windows will prompt you to [elevate](https://docs.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works#the-uac-user-experience).
 If you choose not to elevate, the application will fail to install.

-* When running **winget** in an Administrator Command Prompt, you will not see [elevation prompts](https://docs.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works#the-uac-user-experience) if the application requires it.
+* When running **Winget** in an Administrator Command Prompt, you will not see [elevation prompts](https://docs.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works#the-uac-user-experience) if the application requires it.
 Always use caution when running your command prompt as an administrator, and only install applications you trust.

 ### Build your own